 One unusual feature is that there are nine consecration cross stones, each bearing an incised carving of a circle with five holes, and a further hole to the top of the circle.
 These holes are thought to have held iron consecration crosses from the dedication ceremony for the church.

 St John's is no longer used for regular worship and is in the care of the Churches Conservation Trust.

 Eldon church is not easy to find, at least it wasn't easy for me!
 I used the official postcode for my satnav, which directed me down the narrow lane from Kings Somborne in the direction of Romsey.
 When I say the lane is narrow, I mean it is seriously narrow, with limited visibility and only a few scattered places to pass an oncoming vehicle.

 The church is hidden by hedges at Eldon Farm, and I passed by it completely, and by the time I realised something was not right I was 2 miles down the lane, looking for a place to turn around.

 There is a wide place opposite the farm driveway, but you can't really see the church unless you approach from the Romsey direction.
-There are no signs to the church that I could see, and it actually felt rather unwelcoming to visitors; there are several signs warning you to stay out of the Eldon House gardens, which surround the church, and signs warning of dogs on the loose.
+There are no signs to the church that I could see from either direction.

-You could say that the church acts as a picturesque garden feature, and there is no other way to reach the church other than directly across the garden, however, so you have to walk across the carefully manicured lawn, past flower beds, to the south door of the church.
+The church is located within private grounds, but there is a right of way for pedestrians to walk across the carefully manicured lawn, past flower beds, to the south door of the church.